 Convenor: Professor Imre Bangha

 India is the home to hundreds of languages, including Hindi, the most widely known tongue of South Asia.
-A command of a South Asian language enables you to have direct contact with those who are not strongly influenced by English education and connect more deeply with more local people.
-You will be able to reach out to people at a more grassroots level, to read documents of local interest and to access fascinating literature and cultural discourse, of which only a small part is available in English translation.
+A command of a South Asian language enables you to have direct contact with people who are not strongly influenced by English education and connect more deeply with local culture.
+You will be able to reach out to people at a more grassroots level, to read documents of regional interest and to access fascinating literature and cultural discourse, of which only a small part is available in English translation.
 A sound command of local languages is imperative for the proper understanding of modern media, especially cinema and television.

-The advanced language options are designed for students who already have at least intermediate command of a north Indian language and either want to deepen their knowledge by reading literary texts (Advanced Hindi), to explore the pre-colonial layers of learning (Brajbhasha and Old Hindi, Persian) or to learn another language (Bengali).
+The advanced language options are designed for students who already have at least intermediate command of a north Indian language and either want to deepen their knowledge by reading literary texts (Advanced Hindi, Urdu), to learn another language (Hindi, Persian, Bengali, Gujarati and Marathi) or, to explore the pre-colonial layers of learning (Brajbhasha and Old Hindi, Persian).
 There are options designed for students with a command of Hindi to learn Urdu (Urdu) and for students with a command of Urdu to learn Hindi (Advanced Hindi).

-Most courses operate through reading, discussing and writing about a select range of literary texts.
-These classes are held twice a week and consist of translating into English and interpreting the texts.
+Hindi (that is, elementary Hindi) runs for the first two terms of the year with five contact hours each week and covers the entire grammar and basic vocabulary through Snell and Weightman's Teach Yourself Complete Hindi and other materials.
+Most other courses operate through reading, discussing and writing about a select range of literary texts.
+These classes are held twice a week for three terms and consist of translating into English and discussing the texts.
 Along with a close reading and translation of the texts, their socio-cultural context is also presented and sessions normally include a discussion of some earlier passage in the target language.
-Students will normally be given a vocabulary and should prepare their texts with the help of dictionaries in advance.
+Students will normally be given a vocabulary and should prepare their texts with the help of dictionaries and other resources in advance.
 They will sometimes have to present short essays about various topics related to the texts.
-The course normally presents a 5-10 hour weekly workload.
+The course usually presents a 5-10 hour weekly workload.

 For more information, visit